vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding--Cheap-WMD-For-Documents.md

 So if we could compare all documents not against each other but rather against \\(R \\) much smaller documents, we could get complexity down to \\( O(NRL \log(L)) \\) from \\( O(N^2 L^3 \log(L)) \\)!

 #### Random Encounters
+So how to continue?
+Could we borrow a principle from method of [Random Projections for LSH](https://www.cs.princeton.edu/courses/archive/spr04/cos598B/bib/CharikarEstim.pdf) to save ourselves some computation?
 The j-th dimension value of an embedding is defined using a WMD distance to a "randomly generated document" denoted by \\( \omega_j \\).

 \\( \mathit{WME}(x)_j = \\)